remkoboschker/shop/design.md

 There are two types of users: customer and shopkeeper.
 A customer can be unauthenticated for browsing, but must register for ordering and viewing order history.
 The shopkeeper must be authenticated.

+* payment is stubbed to a simple click to pay button
+* no v.a.t.
+* no customer reviews

 The customer can
 * browse the catalog
 * search the catalog